 Hong Kong is rather like an old shoe; comfortable, slightly scruffy round the edges and thoroughly welcome at the end of a long day.
 It has lost nothing in the four years that have passed since our last visit, still resembling New York on speed!
 We arrived at our hotel in Kowloon mid afternoon and were checked in by a diminutive young lady called 'Pinky'.
 An enquiry as to Perky's whereabouts would have course fallen on deaf ears and probably just as well, in these politically correct times.

-We found an old friend in a restaurant close by and retired early to bed only to sleep the clock round to our surprise.
+We found an old friend in the shape a restaurant close by, retired early to bed and proceeded to sleep the clock round, much to our surprise.

 Another tick on Peter's bucket list.